return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/obdclass/cl_page_c.rst

 .. c:function:: int cl_page_prep(const struct lu_env *env, struct cl_io *io, struct cl_page *pg, enum cl_req_type crt)

-    :\ :c:func:`cpo_prep`\  is called top-to-bottom.
+    :cpo_prep() is called top-to-bottom.
 Every layer either agrees to submit this page (by returning 0), or requests to omit this page (by returning -EALREADY).
 Layer handling interactions with the VM also has to inform VM that page is under transfer now.

     :param const struct lu_env \*env:
         *undescribed*